arcee-ai/mergekit/docs/create_a_merge_method.md

-`from_batch_kernel` and `from_group_kernel` construct methods without registering them. `method.supports_batching` distinguishes a native numerical kernel from a `GroupKernelAdapter`; accepting a logical batch alone does not imply vectorization.
+`from_batch_kernel` and `from_group_kernel` construct methods without registering them. `method.supports_batching` distinguishes a native numerical kernel from a `GroupMergeMethod`; accepting a logical batch alone does not imply vectorization.

 ## Metadata and base inputs